Strangeways, Here We Come

 Preface

-a pretty short sweet album. not too fancy but humble and honest. sounds good, sounds a lot like The Smiths but still “new” to not be fully predictable.
+A pretty short and sweet album.
+Not too fancy—humble and honest.
+It sounds good, very much like The Smiths, but still “new” enough to not be fully predictable.
 A Rush and a Push and the Land Is Ours and Last Night I Dreamt are perfect tracks.
-It’s not too consistent for an album. they’re mostly love songs but also include hints about political and personal issues.
-I didn’t particularly dislike it but I was expecting more, hopefully, my next Smiths album listen (The Queen Is Dead) will be my favorite.

 Review

-My first Smiths album! starts with A Rush and a Push and the Land Is Ours, a very sweet love song. typical: romantic, romantic, and honestly a bit whiny. the keyboards sound like guitars.
-The song titles are too long.
-I Started Something I Couldn’t Finish is very harsh. a sudden ending, relative to the previous track.
-Morrissey sings weirdly at some points.
+My first Smiths album!
+It starts with A Rush and a Push and the Land Is Ours, a very sweet love song.
+Classic Smiths: romantic, romantic, and honestly, a bit whiny.
+The keyboards sound like guitars.
+The song titles are a bit too long.
+I Started Something I Couldn’t Finish comes off as harsh—a sudden shift from the previous track.
+Morrissey’s vocals sound odd at points.

 And now, I’m not too sure